h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 This section describes in more detail how the Token field is used.

-### Sending Packets
+### Sending Packets {#sending-packets}

 A client which sends packets uses the Token field to increase the number of RADIUS packets which can be sent over one connection.

-The Token field MUST change for every new unique packet which is sent.
+The Token field MUST change for every new unique packet which is sent on the same connection.
 For DTLS transport, it is possible to retransmit duplicate packets, in which case the Token value MUST NOT be changed when a duplicate packet is (re)sent.
-When the contents of a retransmitted packet change for any reason (such changing Acct-Delay-Time as discussed in {{RFC2866}} Section 5.2), the Token value MUST be changed.
+When the contents of a retransmitted packet change for any reason (such changing Acct-Delay-Time as discussed in [RFC2866] Section 5.2), the Token value MUST be changed.

-The Token MUST be different for different packets on the same connection.
-If a packet is retransmitted without any changes, then the retransmitted packet MUST use the same token value.
-If the two packets have any differences, then the Token values for those two packets is required to be different.
 Note that on reliable transports, packets are never retransmitted, and therefore every new packet sent has a unique Token value.

-For simplicity, it is RECOMMENDED that the Token values be generated from a 32-bit counter which is unique to each connection.
+Systems generating the Token can do so via any method they choose, but for simplicity, it is RECOMMENDED that the Token values be generated from a 32-bit counter which is unique to each connection.
 Such a counter SHOULD be initialized to a random value, taken from a random number generator, whenever a new connection is opened.
 The counter can then be incremented for every new packet which is sent.

 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value back to zero.
+The originating system can simply continue to increment the Token value.

+Once a RADIUS response to a request has been received and there is no need to track the packet any longer, the Token value MAY be reused.
+This SHOULD be after a suitable delay to ensure that Token values do not conflict with outstanding packets.
+Note that the counter method described above for generating Token values will automatically ensure a long delay between multiple uses of the same Token value, at the cost of maintaining a single 32-bit counter.
+Any other method of generating unique and non-conflicting Token values is likely to require substantially more resources to track outstanding Token values.

 If a RADIUS client has multiple independent subsystems which send packets to a server, each subsystem MAY open a new port which is unique to that subsystem.
 There is no requirement that all packets go over one particular connection.
 That is, despite the use of a 32-bit Token field, RADIUS/1.1 clients are still permitted to open multiple source ports as discussed in {{RFC2865}} Section 2.5.

-### Receiving Packets
+### Receiving Packets  {#receiving-packets}

 A server which receives RADIUS/1.1 packets MUST perform packet deduplication for all situations where it is required by RADIUS.
 Where RADIUS does not require deduplication (e.g. TLS transport), the server SHOULD NOT do deduplication.

-In previous RADIU specifications, the Identifier field could have the same value for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
-This overlap requires that RADIUS clients and servers track the Identifier field, not only on a per-connection basis, but also on a per-packet type basis.
+We note that in previous RADIUS specifications, the Identifier field could have the same value for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
+This overlap required that RADIUS clients and servers track the Identifier field, not only on a per-connection basis, but also on a per-packet type basis.
 This behavior adds complexity to implementations.

-When using RADIUS/1.1, implementations MUST instead do deduplication only on the Token field, on a per-connection basis.
+When using RADIUS/1.1, implementations MUST instead do deduplication only on the Token field, and not on any other field or fields in the packet header.
 A server MUST treat the Token as being an opaque field with no intrinsic meaning.
 While the recommendation above is for the sender to use a counter, other implementations are possible, valid, and permitted.
 For example, a system could use a pseudo-random number generator with a long period to generate unique values for the Token field.

+Where Token deduplication is done, it MUST be done on a per-connection basis.
+If two packets which are received on different connections contain the same Token value, then those packets MUST be treated as distinct (i.e. different) packets.

 This change from RADIUS means that the Identifier field is no longer useful.
-It is RECOMMENDED that the Identifier field be set to zero for all RADIUS/1.1 packets.
-In order to stay close to RADIUS, we still require that replies MUST use the same Identifier as was seen in the corresponding request.
-There is no reason to make major changes to the RADIUS packet header.
+The Reserved-1 field (previously used as the Identifier) MUST be set to zero for all RADIUS/1.1 packets.
+RADIUS/1.1 Implementations MUST NOT examine this field or use it for packet tracking or deduplication.

 # Attribute handling